Bhanusri-1320/MeanStack/notes.md

 # Rules for Variable Names:

 1. no keywords
-2. not starts with letter
+2. not starts with number
 3. no special chars expect (\_) underscore

 - camel case--abvDef